 3. Domestic travels:

-c.
-From and to your host community in the US.
+b.
+From and to your host town in Japan.

-4. Placement in a host family and US high school.
+4. Placement in a host family, high school, or dormitory.

 6. Program enrichment activities.